-Interactions with whales throughout the Bering Sea and Aleutian Islands affect the ability of sablefish and halibut quota share holders to harvest their IFQ by reducing catch per unit of effort and increasing fishing costs.
-Whale depredation on discarded halibut is increasing for vessels using pot gear in the sablefish IFQ fishery and vessels fishing halibut IFQ with longline gear in the BSAI.
-Research into developing technological solutions to deter whales and changes in fishing strategies has not resolved the problem.
-The problem may be addressed by revisions to current regulations that authorize pot gear as legal gear for retention of halibut in the BSAI.
-Allowing retention of halibut caught in pot gear in the BSAI could address the negative impacts of whale interactions on sablefish and halibut quota share holders by reducing the amount of halibut lost to whale depredation.
-The Council seeks to reduce the problems associated with whale depredation while minimizing gear conflicts.
-The Council seeks to reduce the amount of unaccounted mortality occurring due to whale depredation.
+Interactions with whales throughout the Bering Sea and Aleutian Islands affect the ability of sablefish and halibut QS holders to harvest their IFQ by reducing catch per unit of effort and increasing fishing costs.
+Whale depredation is increasing for vessels fishing halibut IFQ with longline gear, and for halibut discarded when using pot gear to fish sablefish IFQ in the BSAI.
+The purpose of this action is to address whale depredation on discarded halibut and to allow for more efficient harvest of halibut in areas with whale depredation.
+Research into developing technological solutions to deter whales and changes in fishing strategies has not resolved this problem.
+The problem may be addressed by revisions to current regulations that authorize pot gear as legal gear to retain halibut in the BSAI.
+Allowing retention of halibut caught in pot gear in the BSAI could address the negative impacts of whale depredation on QS holders.
+This action seeks to reduce the problems associated with whale depredation, including unobserved halibut mortality, while minimizing gear conflicts.